[REVIEW] BAE Hot Fuzz

 The 1970s are back, in full effect.
 Fuzz pedals have been around for decades, and started off as a low-tech device.
 BAE Audio has now brought their experience in high-end audio processors to this classic effects box in the form of their new Hot Fuzz pedal.

 It’s slightly larger than a standard size pedal, but thankfully can be run off a 9v battery or standard negative center pin power supply.
 One interesting thing is the input and output jacks are the opposite of what’s the norm on pedals these days.
-This may require some creative connections when placed on a pedal board.
+This may require some creative connections when placed on a pedal board.▼ Article continues below ▼

 Sound-wise, it really captures that classic fuzz tone, and with the EQ, it’s very sculpt-able to fit well into a mix.
 It really captures that fuzzy sustain well, without losing definition on the low end of the spectrum.
 It’s a lot more controllable than a standard fuzz, with the on-board bass and treble EQ settings.
 It doesn’t go into hyper sludgy territory like some fuzzes, but that low-end presence can be felt, with plenty of clarity.
 Rhythm chords have chunky goodness, and the leads can still have plenty of fuzz while not overwhelming the notes or getting thin and brittle.
 Fuzz is a kind of gloriously unpredictable effect, and that feel and response is still there, but with a lot more control that a lot of other fuzzes seem to lack, and in some case, need.